Public Service Act 2020

 You could also call this:

-"Special bosses in the government called functional chief executives have their own jobs and responsibilities"
+"Special bosses in government called functional chief executives have their own rules and jobs"

 You have a special kind of chief executive called a functional chief executive.
-They have to follow the same rules as other chief executives, as stated in Section 52(1).
-They are responsible to the Minister for certain tasks that are relevant to their job.
+They have to follow the same rules as other chief executives, as stated in Section 52(1), but with some changes.
+They are responsible to the Minister for the things they are supposed to do, but only if those things are related to their specific job.

-You are responsible for doing your particular job within the department that hosts you.
-You do not do other jobs in the department unless the law says you can.
-You also have other responsibilities and powers like other chief executives, but only if they are relevant to your job.
+You are responsible for doing your particular job within the department that hosts you, and you cannot do other jobs in that department unless the law says you can.
+As a functional chief executive, you have other responsibilities and powers, but only if they are related to your specific job.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.